OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Task01-CSP-Adjustments.md

 - **Bloom’s Taxonomy Verbs** → Improving clarity in skill descriptions.
 - **Textual Clarity** → Refining descriptions to avoid ambiguities.

 Based on these recommendations, **several refinements were implemented** to improve the specificity, clarity, and reusability of competencies.
-This process involved **revising knowledge granularity, adjusting terminology, standardizing vocabulary, and refining competency definitions** to enhance alignment with learning objectives and task requirements.